Budget Vacations – Cheap Getaway Tips for Families or Couples

 Free Printer-Friendly Camping Checklist

 3. Cook some of your meals on vacation if possible.
-If your motel has a kitchenette, just eating breakfast and lunch there can make your vacation more of a bargain.
+If your motel has a

 4. Take budget vacations off-season.
 This is a great plan for a romantic getaway or a home schooling family.
 Go on vacation in September, when the water is still warm, the beaches are less crowded, and rates are half the price.